Empty home insurance when away in the Armed Forces

 We understand that this can be for quite some time because of your job, so we’ve developed unoccupied house insurance that can be tailored around you.

 When you are on deployment, on manoeuvres or are stationed abroad for several months, or even years, you may need to make arrangements to maintain the security of your owned property.
-Most standard insurers will not cover you if your home is unoccupied for more than 30 days.
+Many standard insurers will not cover you if your home is unoccupied for more than 30 days.

 Home insurers must also take the risk associated to your occupation into account when determining the right level of cover for your building and any contents.
 As you will undoubtedly be aware, risk can often be managed by implementing control measures.